guoyuanchao1202/guoyuanchao1202/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 &nbsp;I am a senior and I am going to work at Shopee in Singapore.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about GoLang Programming,Infrastructure development.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Open source, Blog Writing and LoL as hobbies/side hustles.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+✉️ &nbsp;You can shoot me an email at 932552424@qq.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/guoyuanchao1202/guoyuanchao1202/master/pic/Night-Coding.gif" align="right"/>

 ### 🛠 &nbsp;Tech Stack